mrmlnc/tslint-config-xo/README.md

 Some bad news:

-  0. This config does not contain TypeScript specific rules.
+  * This config does not contain TypeScript specific rules.
 This is adaptation XO configuration to TSLint.
-  1. TSLint does not support error levels.
-We do not support the warning rules (see `// w` rules).
-  2. Some of the rules currently do not exist in the TSLint and other library.
-See `// -` rules.
+  * Some of the rules currently do not exist in the TSLint and other library.
+See `@unavailable`.

 ## Install